The provability logic of all provability predicates: Introduction

+Shavrukov \cite{Sha91} introduced the bimodal logic $\GR$ of the standard and Rosser provability predicates and proved the arithmetical completeness theorem for $\GR$.
+Thus, the unimodal fragment $L^R$ of $\GR$ is the answer to Q2, but no specific axiomatization of the logic $L^R$ has been made so far.
 In Section \ref{Sec:Compl}, we introduce the logic $\NR$ that is obtained from $\N$ by adding the inference rule $\dfrac{\neg A}{\neg \Box A}$.
-Then, we prove the finite frame property of $\NR$ with respect to Fitting, Marek, and Truszczy\'nski's semantics.
-By using this result, in Section \ref{Sec:NR}, we prove that $\NR$ is exactly the provability logic of all Rosser's provability predicates.
+We prove the finite frame property of $\NR$ with respect to Fitting, Marek, and Truszczy\'nski's semantics.
+In Section \ref{Sec:NR}, we prove that $\NR$ precisely coincides with $L^R$ and that $\NR$ is exactly the provability logic of all Rosser provability predicates.
 This is the answer to Q2.

 Furthermore, in the present paper, we deal with provability predicates satisfying the condition $\D{3}$.
 In Section \ref{Sec:Compl}, we also introduce the logics $\NF$ and $\NRF$ that are obtained from $\N$ and $\NR$ by adding the axiom scheme $\Box A \to \Box \Box A$, respectively.
-Then, we prove the finite frame property of $\NF$ and $\NRF$.
-Also, in Sections \ref{Sec:NF} and \ref{Sec:NRF}, we prove that $\NF$ and $\NRF$ are exactly the provability logics of all provability predicates satisfying $\D{3}$ and all Rosser's provability predicates satisfying $\D{3}$, respectively.
+We prove the finite frame property of $\NF$ and $\NRF$.
+Also, in Sections \ref{Sec:NF} and \ref{Sec:NRF}, we prove that $\NF$ and $\NRF$ are exactly the provability logics of all provability predicates satisfying $\D{3}$ and all Rosser provability predicates satisfying $\D{3}$, respectively.

 In Appendix 1, as a related topic, we prove the existence of a $\Sigma_1$ provability predicate whose provability logic is exactly $\K$.
 In Appendix 2, we prove the interchangeability of $\Box$ and $\Diamond$ in $\NR$.
-As a continuation of the present paper, in \cite{KK}, non-normal provability logics having the rule $\dfrac{A \to B}{\Box A \to \Box B}$ are investigated.
+As a continuation of the present paper, in \cite{KK}, non-normal provability logics closed under the rule $\dfrac{A \to B}{\Box A \to \Box B}$ are investigated.